Teen Drug Abuse Statistics & Facts

 Is a Drug Problem Treatable?

 A drug problem is treatable under the right conditions.
 Teen drug use is often, in lesser cases, a behavioral problem — a response to their stressful personal life or a product of curiosity and sensation-seeking.
 In other cases, it’s a deep-seated biological problem that can be tricky to overcome — casual use can quickly snowball into a much deeper issue.
 Approximately 2 million U.S. teens between the ages of 12 and 17 currently qualify as needing help for their substance problem.
-Tragically, only about 150,000 — less than 10% — get the help they need.
+Tragically, only about 150,000 — less than 10 percent — get the help they need.

 What works for your teen may be unique to them — and that’s okay.
 A drug habit can be difficult to break, but with the help of rehab professionals, together you can help them break away from drugs and get on the road to recovery.